Nonprofit Galleries & Artist-Run Centres

 Toronto Potters has existed for over forty years without a permanent studio space.
 The association supports sales of members work annually at the Winter Sale held at the Toronto Botanical Garden.
 Monthly meetings at the Gardiner Museum feature guest ceramic artist presenters for inspiration.
 Economic challenges and an urban lifestyle in Toronto have led to personal artistic exploration in many private ceramics studios.
 From processes for sculptural expression to wheel-thrown and altered techniques, individual diversity shows in member’ work.

 The website, with members’ gallery and archive, social media - Facebook page, Twitter and Instagram accounts - and a quarterly newsletter, communicate activities to the wide-ranging GTA membership and provide a public platform to promote group activities.
 Many members teach clay classes at various Toronto facilities and are a source of connection to each new generation of potters with the wider clay community.
 For more information contact [email protected] or visit our website at www.torontopotters.com

-Location: Booth D270 in Zone D (Community Hub)
+Location: Booth 273 in Zone D (Community Hub)

-TOAF is excited to host Akin Collective, Toronto School of Art and CARFAC at the 2018 Fair.
-These 3 organizations will be onsite in Zone D (D271-273) to answer questions about artists' rights, representation, studio access, education and professional development services.
+TOAF is excited to host Toronto School of Art at the 2019 Fair.
+This organization will be onsite in Zone D to answer questions about education and professional development services.